Transition To School Program

 We aim to support the children to make their transition to school as smooth as possible – preparing children both socially, emotionally and educationally for the next steps in their journey.
 We have ongoing relationships with local schools and parents are provided with enrolment information.
 We have a Transition to School board in our foyer which shows what the children are learning each week.
 We also have a Starting School Board which shows which schools each child graduating is attending.

 During these classes the teachers provide more complex challenging and stimulating group activities to further develop and extend their skills in fun and interactive ways.
 We focus on improving skills in the following essential learning areas in preparation for school:

-Communication, Language and Literacy: children gain an increasing ability to gain knowledge, to convey and receive information, instructions, and ideas effectively and confidently by listening, speaking, and using visual language in a range of contexts.
-Our programme introduces the children to letters and numbers using the hugely successful and fun Casey Caterpillar programme and Jolly Phonics.
+Communication, Language and Literacy: children gain an increasing ability to soak up knowledge, to convey and receive information, instructions, and ideas effectively and confidently by listening, speaking, and using visual language in a range of contexts.
+Our programme introduces the children to writing letters and numbers using the hugely successful and fun Casey Caterpillar programme and Jolly Phonics.

 Mathematics and Numeracy: children are able to develop competence in more complex mathematical concepts and enjoy using them in a variety of ways – exploring mathematical concepts encourages creativity, perseverance, and self confidence.

 Information and Listening: children develop more complex abilities to question, locate, and process information and to see people, books, and other media as resources.
 Children develop more complex reflective and creative thinking as they contribute ideas and try them out with others.

 Self-management and Competitive: as children explore, they show initiative, commitment, perseverance, courage, and enterprise and they adapt to new situations.
 Children also develop constructive ways of dealing with challenge, competition, and success and failure, developing some skills of self appraisal and self-advocacy.